-IGETC For STEM may only be used by students who are applying for majors in which the Transfer Model Curriculum (TMC) explicitly indicates the availability of such option (please see Section 11.0).
+IGETC For STEM may only be used by students who are applying for majors in which the TMC explicitly indicates the availability of such option (please see Section 11.0).

 Note: Students transferring to a CSU with a completed IGETC will still need to complete 9 semester units of upper-division general education (GE) after transfer and may be held to other campus specific graduation requirements outside of general education and major coursework.
 CSU students who transfer using IGETC For STEM will need to complete 6 semester units of lower-division GE and 9 units of upper-division GE after transfer.
+UC students who transfer using IGETC For STEM will need to complete 6 semester units of lower-division GE and 9 units of upper-division GE after transfer.
 UC students who transfer using IGETC For STEM will need to complete 6 semester units of lower-division GE and Area 6A (LOTE) after transfer.